KfirMorad/AirGapQR/README.md

 1. Air-gapped intelligence systems
 2. Secure environments without trusted I/O hardware
 3. Covert or emergency data transfer scenarios
 4. Demonstrations or educational tools for physical-layer secure communication
+5. Mostly For Text Files, All Files Work But Will Split Into Dozens Of QR Codes